 A user-friendly design makes the Eclypse a solid option for everyday use.
 Even if you're setting up and tearing down the stand every time you use it, you'll only lose a few seconds, and throwing a bike in the clamp for a quick wrenching is as easy as any model we tested.
 Due to the slight stability issue, we think this stand is best suited for light-duty wrenching and cleaning rather than complete overhauls or high-torque operations.

 For the most part, we're not concerned about the Eclypse's ability to stand the test of time.
 Despite a plastic-heavy construction and aluminum tubing, we didn't find anything that felt flimsy or susceptible to wear.
 Our only concern is the aforementioned angle adjustment system with indexed plastic grooves, but most day-to-day operations don't require any angle adjustment.

 On the whole, we had a very positive experience with the Eclypse.
 For an obscure stand with a budget-friendly price tag, it packs a whopping punch.
 We found its design as user-friendly and capable as most of its more expensive counterparts, and its low weight and quick setup make it a great option for traveling.
+It isn't the most stable stand on the market, but otherwise, it works well.
 Often when trying out products, we learn that price doesn't necessarily equate with performance, and the Eclypse is another reminder that price isn't everything.